IceCubo Documentation

 Examples

 Since our site is also using the IceCubo theme, we can live demonstrate a couple of things.
 Well, that box above is the great live example.
-It’s a default paragraph with an “Accent box” block style applied.
-Also you can notice that this paragraph has a “Mix colors” style applied.
+It’s a default paragraph with the “Accent box” block style applied.
+Also you can notice that the current paragraph that you’re reading now, has a “Mix colors” style applied.

 We may add additional block styles with IceCubo updates, still, the intention is to keep the theme lightweight.